Loading...

 • Claude Opus 4.6 (claude-opus-4-6)

-thinking.type: "enabled" and budget_tokens are deprecated on Opus 4.6 and will be removed in a future model release.
+thinking.type: "enabled" and budget_tokens are deprecated on Opus 4.6 and Sonnet 4.6 and will be removed in a future model release.
 Use thinking.type: "adaptive" with the effort parameter instead.
+If you are already using extended thinking with budget_tokens, it continues to work and no immediate changes are required.

 Older models (Sonnet 4.5, Opus 4.5, etc.) do not support adaptive thinking and require thinking.type: "enabled" with budget_tokens.